cheesypoof/UserLoginForCouchCMS/README.md

 <cms:embed 'user-init.php'/>
 ```

-- You can then check the visitor's login status using the `authenticated` variable:
+- You can then check a visitor's login status using the `authenticated` variable:

 ```PHP
 <cms:if authenticated>